MParham8/PYTHON-CALCU/README.md

+Hello!
+I am Parham.
-Hello i am Parham i make this project if you see a bug report >>> mhmdprham1@gmail.com
+I make this project if you see a bug report >>> mhmdprham1@gmail.com